 The EOCB bit in the ADCR register is used to indicate when the analog to digital conversion process is complete.
 This bit will be automatically set to "0" by the microcontroller after a conversion cycle has ended.
 In addition, the corresponding A/D interrupt request flag will be set in the interrupt control register, and if the interrupts are enabled, an appropriate internal interrupt signal will be generated.
-This A/D internal interrupt signal will direct the program flow to the associated A/D internal interrupt is disabled, the microcontroller can be used to poll the EOCB bit in the ADCR register to check whether it has been cleared as an alternative method of detecting the end of an A/D conversion cycle.
+This A/D internal interrupt signal will direct the program flow to the associated A/D internal interrupt address for processing.
+If the A/D internal interrupt is disabled, the microcontroller can be used to poll the EOCB bit in the ADCR register to check whether it has been cleared as an alternative method of detecting the end of an A/D conversion cycle.